HMS Vanessa (D 29)

 19 Jun 1941

 HMS Vanessa is damaged by a German aircraft while on patrol in the North Sea.
-She suffered a direct hit amidships, blowing up boilers, and the fore funnel was blasted overboard.
-9 ratings are killed and 2 died of wounds with 15 of the crew being wounded.
+She suffered a direct amidships, blowing up boilers, the fore funnel was blasted overboard, and the deck opened up.
+Eleven ratings and the engineer officer were killed and many of the crew were injured and burned.
 The damaged destroyer collided with anti-submarine trawler HMS Turquoise.
 Vanessa was towed to Yarmouth by destroyer HMS Vesper.
-Repairs were carried out at London, until mid-April 1942.
-(1)

 26 Dec 1942